 Phase: Preliminary Design

 This project will select a concept for the intersection of Greenwood Avenue N with N 160th Street and NW Innis Arden Way.

-Work on the Concept Design and Comparison Report is underway and nearing completion.
+The Concept Design and Comparison Report is nearly complete.
 This report brings the two concepts (roundabout and signal) to 10% design to inform selection of a preferred concept.
-The report is anticipated to be completed and provided to the public on the website by the end of December, along with the selection of a preferred concept.
+The final report is awaiting resolution of a few minor issues and is anticipated to be completed and provided to the public on the website by early February, along with the selection of a preferred concept.

 Open House #2: Materials, Presentation

 The July 22, 2019 public meeting was attended by about 10 residents.
 We received valuable feedback on the two conceptual design options.
 If you were not able to attend, the following materials and presentation from that event are available below.

 - Video of Presentation

 - Outreach Summary Report

 - Signalized Concept (display board)